 If you’re making a move for this job, then the company should be willing to pay a little extra to help with the move.
 Gauge what a realistic number for your troubles is beforehand, then bring it to the table with plenty of evidence.

 As you’ve worked with the company longer, you’ll be able to start negotiating more detailed benefits, like paid professional development opportunities, education funds or tuition reimbursement, and commuting reimbursement.
-In the end, your perks should total around 30% of your compensation.
+In the end, your perks should total around 30 percent of your compensation.

 How to write your acceptance letter